The Home Page of your intranet is the front page of your 'intranet newspaper', where staff can see the latest news and information at a glance.

 Try putting items in place, trying things out, moving widgets - then stepping away and coming back the next day.
 Well-designed and well-thought-out Home Pages take some time to get right.

-The final step in building a new Home Page is of course to test it with your staff.
+The final step in building a new Home Page is to test it with your staff.
 Ideally, you want them to love it, so get their input in a coffee/muffin session or one-on-one.
 Make any needed tweaks, then get some more opinions.
 This final testing step is worth it to increase your user-acceptance and engagement.

 3. Switch Site Home Page